2015 Andalusian regional election: Distribution by constituency

-Aftermath

-Results analysis
+Analysis

 The result of the election was a hung parliament, with the PSOE winning the same number of seats it had previously—47.
 Still, it performed slightly better than what most polls had predicted, despite falling eight seats short of the absolute majority they had set as an objective.
 The PP plummeted to just 33 seats after scoring its best ever result in the 2012 election, suffering the burden of PM Mariano Rajoy's governance in the Spanish Government.
 This represented the party's worst result at a regional election in Andalusia since the 1990 election, falling below 30% of the vote.
 The main beneficiaries of the election were parties alternative to the considered "traditional" ones — Podemos and Citizens, both of them, despite polling slightly lower than what early polls predicted, winning seats for the first time in the Parliament of Andalusia.

+Aftermath

+Reactions

 The post-election scenario, however, turned more difficult than what was originally expected.
 IU collapse from 12 to 5 seats turned it into a minority force in the new parliament, preventing the PSOE from attempting a renewal of the 2012–2015 coalition—a scenario which IU itself refused, due to the abrupt dissolution of the previous agreement.
 The PP, initially widely expected to abstain in Susana Díaz's investiture voting in order to allow "a government of the most-voted party", announced instead that it would vote against Díaz's investiture.